Life After a Condition

 Stay consistent with:

-Open communication with your care team about any new symptoms, concerns, or changes
+Open communication with your care team about any new symptoms, concerns, or changes.

-Questions to ask at every follow-up:
+Questions to ask at each follow-up:

-What warning signs should I watch for?
+What warning signs should I watch for between visits?

 When is my next appointment, and what will we monitor?

-Caregiver & Family Involvement
+Caregiver and Family Involvement

-How to support effectively:
+How to support effectively

-Attend medical appointments together — take notes and ask questions
+Attend medical appointments together—take notes and ask questions.

-Help with medication management and symptom tracking
+Help with medication schedules and symptom tracking.

-Encourage movement and healthy habits without nagging
+Encourage activity and healthy habits without pressure or criticism.

 Your Next Step Starts Now